-The PC510 constantly monitors itself to ensure proper operation.
-When a condition occurs that could affect operation, the "System" light will come ON to indicate that there is a trouble condition present on the system.
-If both trouble conditions are present on the system, the keypad will sound two short beeps every 10 seconds to warn of the problems.
+The PC560 constantly monitors itself to ensure proper operation.
+When a condition occurs that could affect operation, the System light will come ON and the keypad will sound two short beeps every 10 seconds to warn of the trouble condition.

-To silence the sounder, press the [#] Key.
-The keypad will be silenced, but the "System" light will remain ON until the trouble condition is cleared.
+To silence the sounder, press the [#] key.
+The keypad will be silenced, but the System light will remain ON until the trouble condition is cleared.

 To display the trouble conditions, enter [][2].
-Trouble conditions are represented with the Zone Lights; if a Zone Light comes ON, then that trouble condition is present:
+Trouble conditions are represented with the zone lights; if a zone light comes ON, then that trouble condition is present:

-Zone Light Trouble Cause What To Do 1 Battery Trouble Battery is low Call for service 2 AC Failure Electricity to system is off Check your fusebox or circuit breakers; call for service if the trouble cannot be corrected
+Zone Light Trouble Cause What To Do 1 Battery Trouble Battery is low or disconnected Call for service 2 AC Failure AC power is out Check your fusebox or circuit breakers; call for service if the trouble condition cannot be corrected 4 Communications Trouble System cannot communicate with monitoring station Call for service if trouble does not correct itself

-Note that the Battery Trouble will be displayed only if there is also an AC Failure trouble.
+Note that the keypad sounder will not beep if only the AC Failure trouble is present.